 Aberdeen & District Soarers was formed in 1978 by a group of aeromodelling and model gliding enthusiasts.
 Main types of flying include thermal and slope soaring, however the advances in technology has seen the introduction and increasing use of electric powered models by members.

 Club members fly regularly at various local flat field sites and slopes whenever the weather is suitable.
 Visitors and prospective members are always welcome.
 We also hold a number of friendly fly-ins and competitions throughout the summer months and indoor flying meetings at Bridge of Don during the winter months.
 If you are interested in joining ADS or learning to fly, please contact the club secretary via the email address on the Club Info page.

-(Photos: Brian Cullen & Derek Robertson)
+(Photos: Stephen Davies, Derek Robertson)

 On 15th May 2022, to mark the BMFA Centenary, model fliers attempted to set a new world record for mass participation model flying for clubs across Britain.
 Hundreds of model aircraft fans across the country took part in this historic event.
 Keen Aberdeen radio controlled model aircraft enthusiasts gathered at the Aberdeen and District Soarers Lyne of Skene flying site.
 Model pilots took to the skies all together just before 1200 hrs to ensure that the maximum number of model aircraft were in the air at 1200 hrs.
 In Aberdeen we managed to get 11 model aircraft flying at the appointed time.

 After the submitted records were counted it was confirmed that 263 clubs took part and 3019 aircraft were in the air at the same time across the counrty.
 This is a UK and world record.
 Well done and a big thank you to all who took part or came and supported us.

 Thanks to Murat Kece for arranging the capture of the ADS effort on video and film which are linked above.